evidence-dev/datasource-template/README.md

 This template comes with [`vitest`](https://vitest.dev/) pre-installed.
 If you've used [jest](https://jestjs.io/), vitest implements a very similar API.

 Tests have been stubbed in [`index.spec.js`](./src/index.spec.js), and can be run with `npm run test`

-Typescript has also been included with a basic configuration, and your types can be checked with `npm run check`

-### Testing your datasource

-1. Install your connector in `test-project` using `npm i ..`
-2. Add your connector's package name to [`evidence.plugins.yaml`](./test-project/evidence.plugins.yaml)
-3. Create a source that uses your connector
-   1. You can either create it manually in [`sources`](./test-project/sources/), or in the [settings ui](http://localhost:3000/settings).
-   2. If you populated your `options` object, testing it in the settings UI is recommended.
-4. Use `npm run sources` in the test project to execute your datasource, and modify [`index.md`](./test-project/pages/index.md) to use your new source.
-   1. It can also be helpful to referenecs the [`schema explorer`](http://localhost:3000/explore/schema) to make sure that the types returned
-     by your connector match what you are expecting.